brij1823/CMPUT-656-Knowledge-Graphs/README.md

 # Email us!

-If you have any question, or if the codes doesn't work, please let us know through email: sohyun2@ualberta.ca
+If you have any question, or if the codes doesn't work, please let us know through email: sohyun2@ualberta.ca or bspatel@ualberta.ca